Mid-Atlantic Regional Spaceport Launch Pad 0: Pad-0B

+Pad 0B hosted the Minotaur V launch of the LADEE lunar orbiter in 2013, becoming the first (and so far only) beyond-Earth mission to launch from Wallops.

 On October 19, 2017, Vector Launch announced plans to conduct three launches from near Pad 0B with its then-in-development Vector-R small satellite launch vehicle over the subsequent two years, with an option for five additional launches.
 However, following the company's bankruptcy and restructuring, plans for these launches are unlikely.